jwoehr/ublu/README.md

 ## General information</a>

 Ublu is an interpretive language for remote systems programming of midrange or mainframe hosts from a Java platform such as Linux, Mac, OpenBSD or Windows.
+It also can run natively on IBM i ®, IBM z/OS USS ® or any other reasonable Java platform.

-I wrote Ublu because I wanted a language to run on OpenBSD/Mac/Linux/Windows that could do remote systems programming on IBM i Series OS ®.
-I was supporting my consulting clients by writing individual utility programs using JTOpen which I have used since 1998 to control the AS/400.
+I wrote Ublu because I wanted a language to run on OpenBSD/Mac/Linux/Windows that could perform ad-hoc process automation primarily on IBM i Series OS ®.
+I was supporting consulting clients by writing individual utility programs using JTOpen which I  have used since 1998 to control the AS/400.
 I decided to consolidate the programs in a language, and the result is Ublu.
+Ublu is a work in progress, as there is always more one could add.

+Additionally, Ublu can call Java directly allowing the user to extend the language interpretively in nearly any direction desired.

 Running Ublu directly on IBM i is especially useful for modelling processes which you might later wish to code in straight Java.
 Or maybe you'll leave them